ShujiaHuang/BaseVar2/README.md

   -B, --batch-count=INT        INT simples per batchfile.
 [500] -t, --thread=INT             Number of threads.
 [14]

-  --filename-has-samplename    If the name of bamfile is something like 'SampleID.xxxx.bam', set this
+  --filename-has-samplename    If the prefix name of bamfiles/cramfiles start with 'Sample ID', something like 'SampleID.bam', set this
                                argrument could save a lot of time during get the sample id from BAMfile.
   --smart-rerun                Rerun process by checking batchfiles.
   -h, --help                   Show this help message and exit.